CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

-IFFLA showcases a combination of features, shorts and documentaries.
+IFFLA showcases a combination of features and shorts, with documentaries and animation welcome in both categories.
 The Festival provides programming and activities that no other film festival in Los Angeles offers and serves a community of Indian and international filmmakers that has the potential of reaching a crossover audience.
 IFFLA offers the Los Angeles community a unique opportunity to learn about India's multi-faceted culture and long history of filmmaking.

 Question and Answer Sessions